CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     Also, it does not make coffee for you.

 **How fast does it run?**
-CoSMoMVPA_ is not a speed monster, but a searchlight takes one minute to run for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
+CoSMoMVPA_ is not a speed monster, but on our hardware (Macbook Pro early 2012) a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
+Analyses on regions of interest are typically completed in seconds.

 **What should I use as input for MVPA**
 Unless you know exactly what you are doing, in fMRI land we would recommend to either:

 - Apply the GLM for each run seperately, with separate predictors for each condition.
 Each run is a chunk, and each experimental condition is a target.
 You can use either beta estimates or t-statistics.
 - Split the data in halves (even and odd) and apply the GLM to each of these (i.e. treat the experiment as consisting of two 'runs').
-In this case there are two chunks, and the same number of targets as there are experimental conditions.
+In this case there are two chunks, and the same number of unique targets as there are experimental conditions.

-**Who wrote CoSMoMVPA?**
+**Who are the developers of CoSMoMVPA?**
     Currently the developers are Nikolaas N. Oosterhof and Andrew C. Connolly.
 In the code you may find their initials (``NNO``, ``ACC``) in commented header sections.

 **Which file-formats are supported?**
     At present only fMRI formats are supported:

     + AFNI (``+{orig,trlc}.{HEAD,BRIK[.gz]}``), through the `AFNI Matlab`_ library.
-    + BrainVoyager (``.vmp``,``.glm``), through the NeuroElf_ Matlab toolbox.
+    + BrainVoyager (``.vmp``, ``.glm``), through the NeuroElf_ Matlab toolbox.
     + NIFTI (``.nii``; ``.nii.gz`` on Unix-like_ platforms).
     + ANALYZE (``.hdr``/``.img``).